 - Justified interest: We may also process personal data if we have a legitimate interest and do not therefore disproportionately infringe your privacy.
 For example, we use your contact information to invite you for seminars and events.

 We may use service providers (processors) for the processing of your personal data that only process personal data in our order.
-We conclude a processor agreement with these processors that meets the requirements set by the General Data Protection Regulation (AVG).
+We conclude a processing agreement with these processors that meets the requirements set by the General Data Protection Regulation (AVG).

 For example, we work with service providers that offer SaaS solutions (software as a service) or provide hosting services.
 Furthermore, there are ICT service providers who offer us support in keeping our systems safe and stable.
 We also use third-party services for sending newsletters and commercial e-mails.
 These are examples of parties that can be designated as (sub) processors as referred to in the General Data Protection Regulation (AVG).